EdDataScienceEES/tutorial-Abigail-Louise/index.md

 - Perform a one-way ANOVA and Tukey's test
 - Interpret the outputs from these tests
 - Recognise assumptions of these tests
-- Visualise the data and outputs
+- Visualise the data and test results
 - Report findings

 <mark> Please Note: This tutorial assumes a basic understanding on how to use RStudio and produce plots. </mark>